 The city also reports the insurance and benefits internal service fund within the proprietary category.
 The fund takes in revenues in the form of charges paid to other funds of the City and spends those revenues to deliver insurance and other benefits.
-Ending fund balance was \$1,000 at June 30, 2024.
+Ending fund balance was \$1,000 at June 30, 2024, and was unchanged by FY 23-24 activities.